wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

         [parameter(
             Mandatory = $true,
             ValueFromPipeLineByPropertyName = $true,
-            HelpMessage = "The group relationship to add, such as group members or owners" )]
+            HelpMessage = "The group relationship to remove, such as group members or owners" )]
         [ValidateSet("members", "owners")]
         [string]$Relationship,
         [parameter(
             Mandatory = $false,
             ValueFromPipeLineByPropertyName = $true,
-            HelpMessage = "The relationship ids of the objects to add to the group" )]
+            HelpMessage = "The relationship ids of the objects to remove from the group" )]
         [Alias('RelationshipID', 'GroupRelationshipID', 'GroupRelationshipIDs')]
         [string[]]$RelationshipIDs